refat-asadullah-creolytix-dev/refat-asadullah-creolytix-dev/README.md

 For over a decade, I’ve been designing, breaking, fixing, and scaling software systems and the humans brave enough to build them with me.
 I live where **technology, people, and business reality collide**.
 Titles change.
 Craft doesn’t.

-Currently, I’m the **Vice President of Engineering at Creolytix GmbH (Germany 🇩🇪)**, building platforms for **operational resilience**: real-time risk detection, analytics, and incident response.
-Because production doesn’t care about your feelings.
+Currently, I’m the **Vice President of Engineering at Creolytix GmbH (Germany 🇩🇪)**, building platforms for **operational resilience**: real-time risk detection, analytics, and incident response because production doesn’t care about your feelings.

 Despite the leadership role and the occasional stage talk, I still code.
 A lot.
 Probably more than is medically advised (Wrote 1.8M+ lines of code in 2025) 😅!